CES 2022 returns "home" to Las Vegas with innovations to solve global health, safety and global challenges - ExBulletin

 CES 2022 returns “home” to Las Vegas with innovations to solve global health, safety and global challenges

+Pre-show Media Days and Samsung and GM keynotes from CES will launch some of the most influential technical events in the world.

-Las Vegas, January 5, 2022 / PRNewswire / –CES 2022 returns “home” to Las Vegas today, improving global health and safety, and is the world’s most influential innovation that will change lives around the world.
-Start a technical event.
+Las Vegas, January 5, 2022 / PRNewswire / -CES 2022 returns “home” to Las Vegas today, improving global health and safety, and the world’s most influential technology for life-changing innovations around the world.
+Start the event.
 With more than 2,300 exhibitors, including 800 startups, CES 2022 offers the latest innovative technologies such as vehicle technology, artificial intelligence, digital health and smart home technology, as well as NFT, food technology, space technology and more.
 It has a new category.
 Owned and manufactured by the Consumer Technology Association (CTA), CES 2022 will be held in Las Vegas, Nevada until Saturday, January 8.

-“At this week’s CES 2022, we will reshape society and immerse ourselves in innovation that solves the fundamental human challenges of the coming decades,” said Gary Shapiro, CTA President and CEO of the morning industry.
-Said in his speech.
-“With innovations in AI, digital health, transportation, drones, smart cities, digital assets, space technology, and more, these technologies can better improve what we humans can do.”
+“At this week’s CES 2022, we’ll be immersing ourselves in innovation to reshape society and solve basic human challenges in the coming decades,” said CTA President and CEO Gary Shapiro in the morning.
+Said in of the Industry Address.
+“With innovations in AI, digital health, transportation, drones, smart cities, digital assets, space technology, and more, these technologies are further enhancing our human capabilities.”

 “For more than half a century, the technology industry has relied on CES to meet new customers, find investors, reach media members, connect with industry leaders, and discover new innovations,” CES said.
 Karen Chupka, EVP, said during the CTA.
 Industry address status.
 “This year’s event offers all of this and gives thousands of people the opportunity to connect with everyone, from big brands to new startups.”

-The CES Exhibition Floor will open today, but a full week of innovation has begun with a press conference on Monday and Tuesday, CTA’s 2022 Tech Trends to Watchpresentation, CES Unveiled Las Vegas, Samsung and General Motors keynotes. ..
+The CES Exhibition Floor opens today, but a week of innovation begins with a Media Days press conference on Monday and Tuesday, a CTA 2022 Tech Trends to Watch presentation, CES Unveiled Las Vegas, Samsung and General Motors keynotes. ..

 Keynote Han, Vice Chairman, CEO and Head of DX (Device eXperience) at JH Samsung Electronics, gave the first keynote speech for CES 2022 and announced Samsung’s “Together for Tomorrow” vision.
 Emphasizing Samsung’s plans to build a more sustainable, customized and connected future, Han talked about the need for more communication, collaboration and sustainability for technology to move forward.
 Samsung introduced its commitment to fully recyclable packaging, solar and wireless powered devices, and new energy-saving products as a first step towards creating a sustainable future.
 Samsung also announced that many current and future eco-friendly innovations will be fully open and available to other industry leaders.
 “Millions of day-to-day changes can have a meaningful impact on our planet,” said Han, summarizing this latest joint sustainability effort.